 In the amended Act of 2013, new sets of S.3-25 were provided as replacement for 3-8 in the 2011 Act.
 These new section cater for some offences that were not taking cognizance of in the 2011 Act.
-The new section takes care takes care of offences such as offences against internationally protected persons, terrorist meeting, soliciting and giving support to terrorist groups for the commission of terrorist act.
-It also provide for the obstruction terrorism investigation and the hindering arrest of terrorist the Act further provides for provision of training materials or instructions.
+The new section takes care-takes care-of offences such as offences against internationally protected persons, 193 terrorist meeting, 194 soliciting and giving support to terrorist groups for the commission of terrorist-act.
+195 It also provide for the obstruction terrorism investigation and the hindering arrest of terrorist 196 the Act further provides for provision of training materials or instructions.
+197

-The concealing of information about of terrorism provision of device to a terrorist group and recruitment of persons to be members of terrorist group or to participate in terrorist acts.
-There were not in the principal Act of 2011.
-The offence of incentive, promotion or solicitation of the property for the commission of terrorist act, the provision of facilities in support of terrorist act even though were covered under the 2011 Act, it was not as detailed as it is in the amendment or 2013.
-The amendment also caters for financing terrorism just like the principal Act, however, some form of duplication is manifesting here, it would have been better for the S.13 to be merged with section 5 dealing with soliciting and giving support to terrorist group.
-InS.5dealing with terrorist property, hostage taking and membership of terrorist group or proscribed organization were dealt with in the principal Act of 2011and 2013 amendment.
-The 2013 Act insert are new provisions on conspiracy, aiding and abetting in the commission of terrorism, Escape, or aiding and abetting escape furthermore, new sections were inserted into the 2013 amendment Act that were not in the 2011 principal Act.
-The new sections are attempt to
+The concealing of information about of terrorism198 provision of device to a terrorist group and recruitment of persons to be members of terrorist group199 or to participate in terrorist acts.200 There were not in the principal Act of 2011.
+The offence of incentive, promotion or solicitation of the property for the commission of terrorist act,201 the provision of facilities in support of terrorist202 act even though were covered under the 2011 Act, it was not as detailed as it is in the amendment or 2013.
+The amendment also caters for financing terrorism203 just like the principal Act, however, some form of duplication is manifesting here, it would have been better for the S.13 to be merged with section 5 dealing with soliciting and giving support to terrorist group.
+InS.5dealing with terrorist property, hostage taking and membership of terrorist group or

-$^{77}$ S.3 Terrorism prevention (amendment) Act 2013.
+193S.3 Terrorism prevention (amendment) Act 2013.

-&lt;sup>80S.6 T P A (amendment) 2013.
+196S.6 T P A (amendment) 2013.